Instructions for Mass, Confessions, & Adoration:

-As a reminder, the dispensation from the obligation to attend Sunday Mass continues until August 30th, so for those that are sick, have compromised immune systems, or are worried about the risk of spreading the virus to their families, we ask that for the sake of others you please refrain from attending Mass.
+As a reminder, the dispensation from the obligation to attend Sunday Mass continues until further notice, so for those that are sick, have compromised immune systems, or are worried about the risk of spreading the virus to their families, we ask that for the sake of others you please refrain from attending Mass.
 This also means that those able to come to Mass can come on days other than Sunday.

 Here are the specific procedures we will be following for Mass: